BavarajuVinay/Flight-Delay-and-Cancellation-Analysis-using-PowerBI/README.md

 ### Average Cancellation Rate by Origin City:
 A heatmap representing the geographical distribution of cancellation rates by origin city, highlighting regions with higher cancellation densities.

 ### Flight-Operations-Analysis
 ![GitHub logo](Flight_Operations_Analysis.jpeg)

+### Flight Operations Analysis Dashboard

+This dashboard provides a comprehensive overview of key metrics related to flight operations, enabling stakeholders to monitor performance, identify trends, and make data-driven decisions.
+The visualizations focus on flight delays, punctuality, distance flown, and cancellation trends.

+#### Year and Quarter Filter:

+A slicer allowing users to filter data by specific years and quarters for a detailed temporal analysis.
+This enables dynamic exploration of performance trends over time.
+#### Delay of Airline by Schedule Time and Departure Time:

+A table displaying departure delay data for each airline across different years.
+This allows for analysis of historical trends in flight delays and identification of airlines with persistent delay issues.
+The filter allows users to focus on specific periods for deeper analysis.
+#### Punctuality Rate of Each Airline:

+A Waterfall chart visualizing the punctuality rate of each airline, highlighting those with consistently high or low on-time performance.
+This information is crucial for benchmarking and setting improvement targets.
+The filter can be used to compare punctuality rates across different quarters or years.
+#### Average of Distance by Airline:

+A Funnel chart showing the average distance flown by each airline.
+This provides insights into the operational scale and scope of each airline's network.
+The filter allows for analysis of distance flown trends over time.
+#### Count of Cancelled by Month:

+A Stacked Area chart illustrating the monthly count of flight cancellations.
+This helps identify seasonal or cyclical trends in cancellations and allows for proactive planning and resource allocation.
+The filter can be used to analyze cancellation trends for specific quarters or years.
+#### Busiest Airport by Airline:

+A world map visualizing the busiest airports served by different airlines.
+This provides a geographical perspective on airline operations and helps identify key hubs and routes.
+The filter can be used to analyze airport traffic patterns for specific periods.